emiliasingleton0/oracle-orbit-memory/README.md

 # v4
 Desktop memory archive built with React, Three.js, and Tauri 2.
 Memories appear as orbiting around planet.
 Each fragment may preserve a date, time, place, acoustic imprint, environmental context, photograph or video, and personal recollection.
+Photos are not as updated
 <img width="937" height="530" alt="image" src="https://github.com/user-attachments/assets/7b8dd8a8-25db-4ed5-a0e0-0e0f963342e2" />

 ## What changed in V4